-All you need is a compatible mobile device with internet enabled.
-This allows you to experience unprecedented freedom and flexibility:
+All you need is a smart device with Internet enabled.
+This allows you to:

 - Request assistance remotely to adjust your hearing aids to be a better fit for you. - Keep your hearing aids up to date with the latest software to ensure the best performance possible.